umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Slider/index.md

 ## Configuration options

-There is rich opportunity to set up a slider just how you want it by using the various options you have here.
+There is rich opportunity to set up a slider exactly how you want it by using the various options you have here.

 ![Slider Backoffice](images/Slider-final.png)